Website relaunch without ranking loss: The complete guide

 - Perform DNS change

-- Monitor propagation (can take up to 48 hours)
+- Monitor propagation (may take up to 48 hours)

-- Keep old and new servers running in parallel
+- Run old and new servers in parallel

 - Check Google Search Console daily (crawl errors, indexing)